infinum/eightshift-docs/website/forms/php/filters/block/form/pre-response-addon-data.md

 title: Pre-Response Addon Data
 ---

-This filter allows you to add additional data to the API response when form is submitted.
+Allows adding custom data to the API response when the form is submitted.

 ```php
 \add_filter('es_forms_block_form_pre_response_addon_data', [$this, 'getPreResponseAddonData'], 10, 2);